RafaelSolVargas/Vulkan/README.md

 - Run ```python main.py``` in console to start

-## **Heroku**
+## **🚀 Heroku**
-To run your Bot in Heroku 24/7, you will need the Procfile located in root, then follow the instructions in this [video](https://www.youtube.com/watch?v=BPvg9bndP1U&ab_channel=TechWithTim).
+To deploy and run your Bot in Heroku 24/7, you will need the Procfile located in root, then follow the instructions in this [video](https://www.youtube.com/watch?v=BPvg9bndP1U&ab_channel=TechWithTim).
 In addition, also add these two buildpacks to your Heroku Application:

     - https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git

     - https://github.com/xrisk/heroku-opus.git

-## Testing
+## 🧪 Tests
 The tests were written manually with no package due to problems with async function in other packages, to execute them type in root: <br>
 `python run_tests.py`<br>

-## License
+## 📖 License
 - This program is free software: you can redistribute it and/or modify it under the terms of the [MIT License](https://github.com/RafaelSolVargas/Vulkan/blob/master/LICENSE).

-## Contributing
+## 🏗️ Contributing
  - If you are interested in upgrading this project i will be very happy to receive a PR or Issue from you.
 See TODO project to see if i'm working in some feature now.

-## Acknowledgment
- - See the DingoLingo [project](https://github.com/Raptor123471/DingoLingo) from Raptor123471, it helped me a lot to build Vulkan.